MV10/opengl-mp4-test/README.md

 Given we're measuring microseconds, perf metrics will vary a LOT from one run to the next.
 If you want to try it on your system, run the app over and over again to get a sense of the range.
 Always use a Release build, and it's a lot more consistent on a "quiet" system running the app directly (VS still owns the console window and hooks outputs even in Release mode).

-Eventually I may try to move video playback support into a background thread, as the CPU is generally under-utilized by Monkey Hi Hat.
-This should decouple video decoding from the render loop.
+2025-08-23: Even though the CPU is generally under-utilized by Monkey Hi Hat, moving video decoding to a background thread introduced significant stutters.
+The locking overhead needed to safely update the buffer and read it for uploading to the GPU outweighed the benefit of more frequent stream reads for decoding frame data.